 Introduction

-In the world of poker, ‘running it twice’ has become a well-known strategy that is commonly used in high-stakes tournaments and cash games.
-This technique helps to minimize fluctuations and offer players an equitable outcome when all chips are at risk prior to laying down the final card.
+In poker, ‘running it twice’ has become a well-known strategy commonly used in high-stakes tournaments and cash games.
+This technique helps minimize fluctuations and offers players an equitable outcome when all chips are at risk before laying down the final card.
 Here’s a closer look at how it works and why players might choose to run it twice.

 Objective

 In poker, running it twice aims to reduce variance and divide risk.
-By choosing to expose the remaining community cards two times, players aim at reducing the effects of luck in high-stakes cash games.
-This approach divides the prize pool into halves with each run determining which player wins one half.
-The act of running it twice helps players control their exposure to danger, improve equity realization while also creating a more balanced and captivating playing atmosphere.
+By exposing the remaining community cards two times, players seek to reduce the effects of luck in high-stakes cash games.
+This approach divides the prize pool into halves, with each run determining which player wins one half.
+The act of running it twice helps players control their exposure to danger and improve equity realization while also creating a more balanced and captivating playing atmosphere.

 Initiating the Agreement